JensonW7/jam/README.md

 # jam
 ---
-Full-stack web app for Spotify users to view listening activity of others and their own weekly listening stats
+Full-stack web app for Spotify users to follow their friends to view and interact with their live listening activity.
+Provides weekly listening stats for their own account as well.

 ## Getting Started
 1. Clone this repository on to your local machine <br />